Latest government guidance

 We're keeping you safe

-Please note: this test will be provided to anyone not displaying symptoms.
+Please note: rapid tests are for people not displaying symptoms.
 If you are feeling unwell with symptoms of COVID-19, please book an NHS PCR test instead.

 - Students must supply proof of a negative COVID test result